-It is an enormous challenge for African countries to meet the financing gap so as to build and improve rural infrastructure.
-Most of them, especially fragile states and low income countries, lack financial resources and the requisite technical and institutional capacity.
-The resources needed to develop rural infrastructure are often beyond what available to these countries, and the problem is further compounded by the fact that rural infrastructure is less likely to attract private investment.
-This is significant because more than a quarter of investment on infrastructure comes from this sector.
-Rural infrastructure will have to depend on public investments and official development assistance.
+gap.
+To reverse the infrastructure backlog will require major investments.
+There is a huge financing gap.
+Most African countries, especially fragile states and low income countries, lack the financial resources and the requisite technical and institutional capacity to close this gap.
+The resources needed to develop rural infrastructure are often beyond what is available in these countries, and the problem is further compounded by the fact that rural infrastructure is less likely to attract private investment.
+This is significant because more than a quarter of investment in infrastructure comes from the private sector.
+The financial constraints in many countries are often indicative of their weak budgetary and finance institutions.
+Participants stated that relatively few African countries have well developed medium-term expenditure frameworks.
+This contributes to the emergence of fiscal stress.
+The revenue base of most African countries is also weak, which further inflicts significant constraints in building and maintaining infrastructure.